ho942/2025haptic-helptic-heptic_v1/README.md

 3)For real demo, HMD with AI will detect the hand poster.
 When AI detect the correct hand poster, PC sends signal for hardware to start CPR.
 So it starts vibration.
 Like this, think of 'a' as a signal from PC, but in this code it is trigger by you.
    - Press `a` to start vibration feedback.

 4) After that, Pressing the CPR hardware for 30.
    When counts are over than 30, print "c" to Serial and immediately reset count to 0.

 5) If you wanna stop,
    - Press `b` to stop vibrations. then it show how many press you did.

-<3.3 What you can change>
+###<3.3 What you can change>
 - Threshold for counting : The current code is based on 2500g(2kg).
 Just change the number in the part that says (measured > 2500)
-- "a","b","c" signal: If you wanna integrate hardware to PC, you can use other 'keyword' for starting vibration.
+- `a`,`b`,"c" signal: If you wanna integrate hardware to PC, you can use other 'keyword' for starting vibration.